Community lights Menorah for Hanukkah holiday

 “Getting together with friends and family and also remembering the past and not only just remembering the past, but being able to link that to our lives today,” said Eloise Clark.

-“We always light the Menorah, one light the first night all the way up to 8 lights on the last day,” said Rabbi Harley Karz-Wagman, the Congregation Bayt Shalom Spiritual Leader and Educator.
+“We always light the Menorah, one light the first night all the way up to eight lights on the last day,” said Rabbi Harley Karz-Wagman, the Congregation Bayt Shalom spiritual leader and educator.
 “Hanukkah is a time to dedicate ourselves to that light.
 The candles on the menorah are a symbol of the Maccabees that won against the Greek army.”

 Local leaders including Pitt County Sheriff Paula Dance and mayor P.J.
 Connelly lit one of the three candles.